drOluOla/stintagents-evals/README.md

 ```

 > **Note:** The following sections illustrate some of the features available in StintAgents Eval.
 This is not an exhaustive list.
-For a complete, working example, please refer to the minimal example provided in the linked Colab notebook.
+For a complete, working example, please refer to the [minimal example](https://github.com/drOluOla/stintagents-evals/blob/main/StintAgents_Evals_Safety.ipynb) provided in the Stintsagent-Eval repo or follow this [shared notebook on Google Collab](https://drive.google.com/file/d/1SqoNdOOFb2KNDSx6ZT3a8zgMSD9dMYvr/view?usp=sharing).

 ### Customise Agent Personas